De1eF/DCH/README.md

-# DCS API
+# DCH API
-D&D Character Service
+D&D Character Helper
 <br> An API for a web application that helps organize, create, and manage characters for tabletop role-playing games.
 <br>
 <h2>Features</h2>